Frequently Asked Questions

 When we first started publishing these shows, Ron's brother, who taught fourth grade for many years, said, "This doesn’t make sense.
 You can’t recommend the same show for first and fifth grades.
 The kids are completely different!
 No teacher will believe you."

 We wish it was that simple.
-Actually a number of our shows work very well from first all the way to fifth grades.
+Actually a number of our shows work very well for a broad grade range.
 The productions come out looking very different, of course, and the older kids will add all sorts of details that little ones are incapable of.
 Hard as it is to believe, our shows really work over a wide range of grades.

 Just select Find a Play by Grade and you'll be presented with a list of shows that we think would be appropriate for your grade.
 On each play page, you'll be able to read the first 1/3 of the script and listed to a few of the songs.
 If you’re still stuck, just contact us!